Amur-Heilong

 Amur tiger, Amur leopard

-The Amur-Heilong covers areas of northeastern China and the Russian Far East.
-The region contains one of the most biologically diverse temperate forests in the world, vast steppe grasslands, and the unbroken taiga biome.
+The Amur-Heilong covers areas of northeastern China, the Russian Far East, and Eastern Mongolia.
+The region contains one of the most biologically diverse temperate forests in the world, vast steppe grasslands, fertile wetlands, and the boreal forests.

 Mongolia protects millions of acres of freshwater ecosystem